Singapore national football team: AFF Championship triumph (2004–2012)

-2015 Asian Cup Qualification
+Falling performances and drought (2013–2018)

-For the 2015 AFC Asian Cup qualification, Singapore was drawn in Group A, together with Jordan, Syria and Oman.
+FAS then hired the former legendary Singapore footballer, V. Sundramoorthy as head coach in 2013 ahead of the 2015 AFC Asian Cup qualification, Singapore was drawn in Group A, together with Jordan, Syria and Oman.
 Singapore were beaten 0–4 by Jordan in the first match, and then loss to Jordan with a scoreline of 0–2.
 In October 2013, Singapore hosted Syria at the Jalan Besar Stadium and with their first win of the campaign with a 2–1 victory thanks to Gabriel Quak's late winner which was also his first international goal.
-But a month later, Syria won Singapore in the return fixture 0–4.
-Singapore next hosted Jordan, losing 1–3, and the 1–3 defeat against Oman which followed ended their hopes of Asian Cup football in 2015.
+But a month later, Syria beat Singapore in the return fixture 0–4.
+Singapore next hosted Jordan, losing 1–3, and the 1–3 defeat against Oman which followed ended their hopes of AFC Asian Cup football in 2015.